What Is A Western?

 - The Homesman — published a few years after Lonesome Dove in 1988, and made into a film by Tommy Lee Jones in 2014.
 This is such a harsh story it would be hard for audiences to mistake it for a love-letter to the Old West.

 - The work of Annie Proulx is unambiguously anti-Western.
 In her Wyoming Stories she offers a searing critique of cowboy culture and satirises the mindset that Wild West culture is some kind of aspirational ideal.
+Brokeback Mountain is the most famous of these.

-- True Grit — the TV series
+- True Grit — the movie and the Coen Brothers remake

 - The Proposition — Australia’s version of an anti-Western